Decentralized Domain Generalization with Style Sharing: Formal Model and Convergence Analysis: Style-Based Domain Generalization

-\textbf{Our formal objective model.} We can now formally model $\MixStyle$'s objective function.
-For a mini-batch $x$ of size $B$, $\MixStyle$'s loss function with random shuffling can be expressed as

-where $\mathbb{p}_D$ denotes the probability distribution of data in the source domains and $\mathfrak{S}_\mathcal{B}$ is the set of all possible permutations of the set $\mathcal{B} = \{ 1,..., B \}$.
-What this method essentially does is apply its $\MixStyle$ strategy to the outputs of the model's layer $\ell$ with a probability $p_\ell$, so that the overall model is modified as
+\textbf{Our formal objective model.} We can formally model $\MixStyle$'s objective function.
+For a mini-batch $x$ of size $B$, $\MixStyle$'s loss function with random shuffling is given as where $\mathbb{p}_D$ denotes the probability distribution of the data in the source domains and $\mathfrak{S}_\mathcal{B}$ is the set of all possible permutations of the set $\mathcal{B} = \{ 1,..., B \}$.
+In other words, \cite{zhou2021domain} applies the $\MixStyle$ strategy to the output of the model's layer $\ell$ with a probability $p_\ell$, so that the overall model is modified as